Anello-Photonics/docs-A1/docs/communication_messaging.rst

 UDP communication uses fixed port numbers on the EVK but selectable ports on the external device.
 These ports, along with IP addresses and other UDP settings should be configured (see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_).

-Serial communication occurs at a default baud rate of 921600 for the EVK and 230400 for GNSS INS and IMU/IMU+.
-For interfacing on a serial interface software such as CoolTerm, please set Data Bits = 8, Stop Bits = 1, and Parity = None.

  .. note::
   The "lowest" and "highest" serial ports mentioned above refer to the EVK, which uses an FTDI chip to create 4 virtual COM ports.